michaelb/shogui/README.md

 # shogi GUI

+## Licence

+This project is dual-licensed under zlib and GNU GPL v3 (recipients may choose to respect one or the other at their discretion)

 (non usi compliant, works in tandem with michaelb/shogai.
 Other features may be considered)

 This project is a fork of Arsukeey/chess, big thumbs up to him/her!